 “The entryway to the Grand Central Terminal eatery is being overrun by bums, thanks to a long-term construction project on Vanderbilt Avenue that has created a festering enclave of vagrants.”

-Glazier claims that business has gotten so bad that the restaurant's revenue has dropped 24 percent and the MTA, who leases the space to the steakhouse, hasn't done a thing to solve the problem.
+Glazier claims that business has gotten so bad that the restaurant’s revenue has dropped 24 percent and the MTA, who leases the space to the steakhouse, hasn’t done a thing to solve the problem.
 The MTA has been working the past year on a project that would waterproof the station.
 The “restaurant has become plagued by filth, garbage and urine left by homeless people — yet the MTA has ignored the problem”, the court papers say.

 “It looks like ‘Gotham’ out there,” steakhouse GM Stephan Dorian told the New York Post.